zeelos/cp-docker-images/docs/tutorials/index.rst

-.. _tutorials_overview :
+.. _tutorials_overview:

 Docker Advanced Tutorials
 =========================

-This section provides advanced tutorials for using specific Confluent Platform features on Docker.
+This section provides advanced tutorials for using specific |cp| features on Docker.

 **Table of Contents**